jcponce/scims/README.md

 # scims
-Science and Mathematics Simulations
+Science and Mathematics Simulations (SciMS)

-Here you can find the sketch files from the scims website
+<p>Here you can find the sketch files from the scims website</p>

 https://teaching.smp.uq.edu.au/scims/index.html

-There are four simulations about velocity fields and another one about the Joukowsky transformation.
+<p>There are four simulations about velocity fields and another one about the Joukowsky transformation.</p>